Niels-Post/MP-Firm/docs/index.rst

    };

 While editing this file, it is recommended to add an enum for the commands in your custom category.
+This enum can later be used to easily check which command was sent.

 For the example, our category only accepts two commands, so the enum may look like:

 .. code-block:: c++